 With miscarriage loss one of the most helpful things is to simply have those around you offer their sympathy and to not have people act awkward or avoid you.

-Miscarriage is often a loss that is not acknowledged by others so it can be helpful to know that the hurt that you feel is not without reason.
-When others recognize your loss it help to validate your feelings.
+Miscarriage is often not acknowledged by others so it can be helpful to know that the hurt that you feel is not without reason.
+When others recognize your loss it helps to validate your feelings.

-Hopefully you are encouraged to send a miscarriage sympathy card, it’s really not as difficult as it may have seemed at first.
-If you are interested in sending a gift as well you should check out La Belle Dame.
+I hope you are encouraged to send a miscarriage sympathy card.
+Please do send a card!
+It’s really not as difficult as it may have seemed at first.